The History Of Winter Holidays and Christmas Floral Bouquets for the Holidays

 This Holiday is one that many people in the world are most familiar with, even if they do not observe it.
 It is hard to avoid Christmas in the modern-day.

-Originating from the new testament, this Holiday observes the birth of Christ.
+Originating from the New Testament, this Holiday observes the birth of Christ.
 There are many different sects of Christianity.
 All observe Christmas slightly differently.
 Many Catholic nations, such as Poland, see the 24th as more important than the 25th.
 This is often in the form of a feast called "Wigilia", where a whopping 12 courses are prepared.

 For other sects, the earlier days of December are important.
 Including the 6th of December for St Nicolas' name day, or the 21st as the day of the Winter Solstice.